flutter/website/cookbook/design/orientation.md

   @override
   Widget build(BuildContext context) {
-    final orientation = MediaQuery.of(context).orientation;

     return new Scaffold(
-      appBar: new AppBar(
+      appBar: new AppBar(title: new Text(title)),
-        title: new Text(title),
+      body: new OrientationBuilder(
-      ),
+        builder: (context, orientation) {
-      body: new GridView.count(
+          return new GridView.count(
             // Create a grid with 2 columns in portrait mode, or 3 columns in
             // landscape mode.
             crossAxisCount: orientation == Orientation.portrait ?
 2 : 3,
             // Generate 100 Widgets that display their index in the List
             children: new List.generate(100, (index) {
               return new Center(
                 child: new Text(
                   'Item $index',
                   style: Theme.of(context).textTheme.headline,
                 ),
               );
             }),
+          );
+        },
       ),
     );
   }